marozet/getDataProject1/README.md

 ## [1] "Thu Jan 22 13:03:23 2015"
 ```

-Now, let's run the "run_analysis.R" script, which will load the data and reshape them into tidy data set.
+Next the "run_analysis.R" script was run, which loaded the data and reshaped it into a tidy data set.
-The script performs the following steps:
+The script performed the following steps:
-1. Merges the training and the test sets to create one data set.
+1. Merged the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracted only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Added descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names (saves step 4 file into "newHARData.csv" file).
+4. Labeled the data set with descriptive variable names (saves step 4 file into "newHARData.csv" file).
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.

 ```r
 source("run_analysis.R")